Women's Leadership Center

 Pamela Lavin Bernstein Women of Influence Speaker Series: Each year, the Women’s Leadership Center hosts several high profile speakers to discuss topics related to leadership, women, career strategies, or social/global issues.
 Our speakers are at the top of their game, and represent all fields of human endeavor.
 Contact us to find out who is coming this year!

 Women’s Leadership Academy: A credit-bearing intensive leadership development experience for selected students.
 Academy members have special opportunities, such as field trips, conferences, professional mentors, leadership internships, and sponsored research.
-The Bernstein Leadership Award is available to members of the Women’s Leadership Academy, and provides assistance for students to attend professional conferences or to serve unpaid internships which substantively support career preparation and leadership growth.
-The Academy is open to sophomores, juniors and seniors, although applications from second-semester first-year students are welcome.
-Students of any gender identity are welcome to apply!
+The Bernstein Leadership Award is available to members of the Women’s Leadership Academy and provides assistance for students to attend professional conferences or to serve unpaid internships which substantively support career preparation and leadership growth.
+The Academy is open to students their sophomore through senior year as well as graduate students.
+Students of any gender identity are welcome and encouraged to apply!
 Acceptance to the Academy is selective and includes an interview process.

 WLC Research Award: The WLC Research Award is made available to students (undergraduate and graduate level) to pursue academic research on topics related to women’s issues, gender or women’s leadership.